Resident and victim speak up after Saturday night shootings in Livingston Parish

 Thirty minutes later, an 11-year-old girl was seriously injured in a separate shooting on Ed Brown Road in Tickfaw.
 Officials say she was an innocent bystander and was in her home when she was shot in her upper-torso.

-Resident Carl Jones said a child hurt in a seemingly safe town of Tickfaw is unsettling.
+Resident Carl Jones said a child hurt in a seemingly safe town like Tickfaw is unsettling.

 "I haven't seen this in a long time.
 This is scary.
 Very scary," Jones said.
 "They need to quit all of that shooting and clowning around and act civilized.
 Somebody is going to get killed for no reason."